XuchenSun/LinearRegression/README.md

 step1: prepare dataset

-step2: load linear regression model and train by using previous dataset
+step2: load linear regression model and train it by using previous dataset

 step3: predict diabetes by test dataset and draw pictures